Qizot/lsc-benchless/vendors/azure/README.md

 # run the get resources function
 func start get_resources
 # run the simulate cpu load function
-func start get_resources
+func start simulate_cpu_load
 ```

 To run the storage function locally you need to run `azurite` with given `docker-compose` setup.

-The `simulate cpu load` function requires to pass a `numberOfIterations` query parameter to the HTTP url.
+The `simulate cpu load` function requires to pass a `matrixSize` query parameter to the HTTP url.

 In case of local development and storage function couple of environmental variables are required (but
 provided inside `.env` file):